-- 1. The Consumer Grievances Redressal Forum (South), Kottarakkara has no jurisdiction to try the cases pertaining to Section 126 of the Act, 2003 in view of the decision of Supreme Court of India in U.P.
+- 1. The Consumer Grievances Redressal Forum (S) Kottarakkara has no jurisdiction to try the cases pertain to section 126 of the Act 2003 in view of the decision of Supreme Court of India in U.P.
 Power Corporation Limited Vs Anis Ahamed 2013 (8) Section 491. - 2.
 The Supply Code 2014 clause 97 (5) states "provided that in the case of reclassification consequent to change of purpose of supply by the consumer without due authorization the licensee may examine each case and initiate proceedings under Section 126, of the Act if found necessary.
-Here in this case the tariff applied was LT VI B for accommodating students of Alphonsa College an aided educational institution affiliated to Mahatma Gandhi University.
+Here in this case the tariff applied was LT VI A, applicable to place of religious worship/convent.
 During the surprise inspection conducted on 05-08-2015 by the A.P.T.S wing of KSEB it was established beyond doubt that large number of students of private entrance coaching institution viz.
-M/s Brilliant Study Centre, Mutholy, Pala were accommodated and electricity supplied at the lower tariff rates of LT VI B were misused for running hostel for private educational institution for which tariff at higher rates under LT VII A is applicable. - 3.
-This respondent raised the primary question of jurisdiction of C.G.R.F in interfering with the 126 proceedings initiated by the licensee.
-But on overlooking the above objection the C.G.R.F (South) Kottarakkara as per order dated 22-01-2016 directed to revise the bill for short assessment by calculating the difference amount in LT VII A & VI B tariff for the period of one year.
-There is an error apparent on the face of records for the reason that as admitted by the appellant the
+M/s Brilliant Study Centre, Mutholy, Pala were accommodated and electricity supplied at the lower tariff rates of LT VI A were misused for running hostel for private educational institution for which tariff at higher rates under LT VII A is applicable.
+Apart from this there was an unauthorized load of energy detected in the premises warranting the initiation of penal proceedings under Section 126 of the Electricity Act.
+2003.